-After developing their business plan, the Domson's were able to croloan with Fresno CDFI to start their new childcare center.
-The center opened in 2014 and employs 20 secure a \$20,000 microloan with Fresno CDFI to start their new childcare center.
+After developing their business plan, the Domson's were able to secure a \$20,000 microloan with Fresno CDFI to start their new childcare center.
 The center opened in 2014 and employs 20 teachers and aides with their annual enrollment at 85 children.